 When am I ready or How long do I need to wait after surgery?

 Everyone heals at a different pace.
 In general, I have found most women are ready 6-12 months after their last surgery.
 Please email us a photo, or set up a consultation of your scar tissue to see if you are ready for your new nipples yet!

 We recommend once you are past the initial healing phase after surgery, and with your doctors clearance, to gently massage the area with vitamin e oil and/or castor oil nightly to help skin elasticity and your deeper tissue to heal.

 Can you tattoo Irradiated skin?

 Yes.
 However, it can require patience.
 I have found some cases of irradiated skin to heal slightly differently than non-irradiated.
 It may require 1-2 more sessions depending on how reactive your skin is.

 Does insurance cover this?

-Yes and No. Each insurance company is different, many bill it as an out-of-network reimbursement .
-Many health plans for a successful reimbursement, will require a doctors "prescription" (to the artist), a pre-certification # from your insurance, and an invoice with the specific medical procedure codes to be submitted.
+Yes and No. We may experts in our field and surgeons near and far refer to us, however insurance companies do not qualify us as medical providers, so getting insurance coverage is very tricky.
+Each insurance company is different, some may bill it as an out-of-network reimbursement .
+Many health plans will require a doctors "prescription" (to the artist), a pre-certification # from your insurance, and an invoice with the specific medical procedure codes to be submitted upon completion.
 Step one to finding out if your procedure will be covered, is to call your insurance; sometimes it takes some firm discussions.
 There is no guarantee that we can get insurance to cover some or all of the cost.